 DIY laundry soap made from Buckeyes/ Horse Chestnuts - who knew?

 The mission of Ecohome goes beyond providing sustainable and energy efficient home building guidance - what goes in the home matters too.
 The most important thing that goes in homes is, in our opinion, people.
-As we live in an increasingly toxic world, more people all the time are becoming chemically-sensitive or developing respiratory problems, and the rate of childhood asthma has seen a disturbingly high increase in recent years.
+As we live in an increasingly toxic world, more people all the time are becoming chemically-sensitive or developing respiratory problems, and the rate of childhood asthma has seen a disturbingly high increase in recent years that could be linked to "natural" fossil gas cooktops, heating, and appliances.
 So protecting indoor air quality in homes, and reducing toxic chemicals in them is more important than ever.

 Along with helping people find non-toxic building materials, we are always happy to share clever natural cleaning product ideas that keep unnecessary toxins and perfumes out of homes.
 Not long ago we featured Tru-Earth eco strips with natural ingredients and greatly reduced packaging, but for the real enthusiasts, here is how to make your own laundry soap with buckeyes, horse chestnuts or indeed conkers as they are known in the UK!
 Who knew it was this easy to make your own eco-friendly and effective laundry detergent using ingredients you can pick off the floor?!

 Where to find Buckeyes or Horse Chestnuts for making soap